-Tenants will be recharged for the Association repairing any damage caused willfully, accidentally or negligently by tenants, anyone living with a tenant or a visitor to the tenant's home.
+Tenants will be recharged where the Association has to repair any damage caused willfully, accidentally or negligently by tenants, anyone living with a tenant or a visitor to the tenant's home.
 The most common examples of rechargeable repairs may include:

 - Replacing smashed glass, if vandalism, provided that the tenant has reported it to the Police (and a crime reference number has been obtained) a recharge should not be made.